Sometimes, I just have to laugh. If not, I am not sure how I would get through life most days :)

 IT WAS THE LONGEST 45 SECONDS OF MY LIFE

 It felt like 5 minutes, but I know it wasn't that long.
-Everyone else was doing it to their friends or significant others... or there were kids sitting next to kids and they thought it was funny.
-But I just could not bring myself to do it... and I don't blame him for not doing it either.
+Everyone else was doing it to their friends, family or significant others... or there were kids sitting next to kids and they thought it was funny.
+But I just could not bring myself to do it in this silly, awkward single world I still live in!
 I just laughed and looked around to the other side of me because I couldn't even look at him while it was going on.
+Maybe this is why I am still single...
+I don't even know how to handle awkward moments!
 UGH!
-Of course, I would have loved to have been at that "comfort" spot in our relationship where I could have said it - even jokingly - but yep - not there yet!
+This is also one of the reasons that I firmly believe there has to be divine intervention for me to even have the chance for someone to want to marry me!

 So, ha, ha... just had to laugh and hope that at some point in my life, this can happen again and it won't be